JWCompTech/OfficeHelmMainSite/README.md

 ## License

-This project is licensed under the LGPL-3.0 license.
+This project is licensed under the GNU Lesser General Public License v3.0.
+See the [LICENSE](./LICENSE.md) file for details.

 ---